 • A copy of the totem animal symbol meanings

 • Small square piece of cardboard for base (optional)

 1. Review and discuss the totem animal symbols meanings.
 Encourage the kids to think about what kind of story they want their totem to tell.
-(You could even read some books about totems before the craft.)
+(You can even read books about totems before the craft.)
 If level appropriate, have them write their story.

 2. Plan and draw the totem on paper.
-This will help them rearrange their animals or stories before they start painting.
+This will allow them to rearrange the animals or stories before they start painting.

 3. Glue the craft tubes together.
 (Optional.
 If you are using a tall paper towel tube and you want this to be the height of the totem, you can skip this step.)

-4. Paint the craft tubes with the animals.
-Let dry.
+4. Paint the craft tubes with the animals of choice.
+Let dry completely.

 5. Hot glue the bottom tube onto the piece of cardboard as a base.
 (Optional only if you need extra stability.)